neptune-ai/docs/docs/index.rst

 - |Monitor ML runs live wherever you are|
 - |Get your ML experimentation in order|
+- |Compare and Debug ML experiments and models|
 - |Share results of experiments with your team|

 While Neptune is essentially a platform for tracking experiments, it provides Jupyter and JupyterLab extensions that also let you track Jupyter Notebooks.